shosseini811/Youtube-QA/ChromeExtension Youtube Transcript/README.md

-# YouTube Transcript Fetcher Chrome Extension
+# YouTube Transcript Fetcher & AI Assistant Chrome Extension

-A powerful Chrome extension that allows users to fetch and display transcripts from YouTube videos directly in their browser.
+A powerful Chrome extension that not only fetches YouTube video transcripts but also allows you to have intelligent conversations about the video content using Google's Gemini AI.
+Get instant access to video transcripts and ask questions about any part of the video.

 ## Demo